 Get your grant funds:

 a.
-U of A study abroad program: Funds will be deposited in your UAConnect account two weeks before you go abroad.*
+U of A study abroad program: Funds will be deposited in your UAConnect account at the start of the term you go abroad.*

 b.
 Non-U of A study abroad program: Contact the study abroad office.

 Share your Experience:

 Submit your blog post and photos, photo journal, or video while you are abroad.
 Visit Study Abroad Grant Documentation for more info.